 What makes a difference is the grand welcoming feeling when you step into the home.
 There is plenty of space for jackets and shoes, but the custom bench and open floor plan offers a calming and restful introduction to the rest of the home.

 Overall, our Design Build team innovated solutions to make this home feel bigger, brighter and welcoming.
-While most solutions aims to update the home, and facilitate a modern lifestyle, we kept many original features.
-The traditional brick fireplace, with unique glass detailing was kept intact throughout construction.
-We preserved its facade and designed the seating area to compliment its deep red hues.
+While most solutions aimed to update the home and facilitate a modern lifestyle, we kept many original features.
+The traditional brick fireplace, with unique glass detailing, was kept intact throughout construction.
+We preserved its facade and designed the seating area to complement its deep red hues.

 The exterior facade received a repaint and refurbishment.
 The updated early grey paint and finish details feel brighter and more modern.
-Key to this design was choosing complimentary neutrals, and considering the neighbourhood streetscape.
+The key to this design was choosing complementary neutrals, and considering the neighbourhood streetscape.

 We are so happy to know this family can enjoy their home and accommodate multiple generations!